All Episodes

 His name was Dr. Abe Silverstein.

-He was a very respected, brilliant engineer and official at the Lewis Research Center in Ohio, where coincidentally I've been invited years later to speak three times on our investigation.
+He was a very respected, brilliant engineer and official at the Lewis Research Center in Ohio, where, coincidentally, I've been invited years later to speak three times on our investigation.

 That is a mystery.

-NASA has invited you in and I always thought that strange because I rather always thought they'd send a hit team out for you.
+NASA has invited you in, and I always thought that strange because I rather always thought they'd send a hit team out for you.

 And so then what are they doing inviting you to speak?

-That maybe some folks on the inside want to know what the folks on the outside know.
+But after the fourth or fifth or sixth invitation, you begin to get the pattern that maybe some folks on the inside want to know what the folks on the outside know.

 And the best way to find out what they know is to invite them into the inside to lay out what they know.

-Maybe they think there's a reverse conspiracy theory, Richard, and that they know nothing on the inside and we know it all out here.
+Maybe they think there's a reverse conspiracy theory, Richard, and that they know nothing on the inside, and we know it all out here.

 And we're keeping it from them.